adobe/aepsdk-edgebridge-ios/Documentation/tutorials/data-prep-tutorial.md

-# Data Prep for Data Collection <!-- omit in toc -->
+# Map track event data with Data Prep for Data Collection <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->
 - [Overview](#overview)